Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Two-step protocol

 In this time-reversed protocol, we do not change the value of $k_m$, it is the same as in the forward protocol.
-As a result, the system will {\em not} be at thermal equilibrium at $t_f$, since the value of $k_m$ has not been adjusted properly (to obtain thermal equilibrium at $t_f$ in a reversed protocol, the roles of $k_i$ and $k_f$ had to be interchanged in Eq.~(\ref{consistency})).
+As a result, the system will {\em not} be at thermal equilibrium at $t_f$ since the value of $k_m$ has not been adjusted properly (to obtain thermal equilibrium at $t_f$ in a reversed protocol, the roles of $k_i$ and $k_f$ had to be interchanged in Eq.~(\ref{consistency})).

-The Crooks relation can be verified by utilizing the general expression for $\expval{W}$ and $\sigma_W^2$ \cite{crooks_entropy_1999}:
+The Crooks relation can be verified by utilizing the general expression for $\expval{W}$ and $\sigma_W^2$ \cite{crooks_entropy_1999}

-Here, $P^R_W(-W)$ represents the work probability distribution of the reverse protocol.
-The cancellation of Bessel functions occurs due to the symmetry of the argument under the interchange of $k_i$ and $k_f$.
-The factor $\Delta F$ arises from the ratio of normalization factors, while the appearance of $W$ stems from the exponential function (refer to Appendix \ref{app:1} for more details).
+Here, $P^R_W(-W)$ represents the work probability distribution of the time reversed protocol.
+On the left-hand side of Eq.~(\ref{eq:crooks identity}), the cancellation of Bessel functions occurs due to the symmetry of the argument under the interchange of $k_i$ and $k_f$.
+The factor $\Delta F$ arises from the ratio of normalization factors in Eq.~(\ref{eq:pdf work}), while the appearance of $W$ stems from the exponential function (refer to Appendix~\ref{app:1} for more details).